brchenu/NeuralNetFromScratch/readme.md

 ### Neural Net learning process

-First init networks parameters i.e: weights and biases (randomly, but can also be done with specific values)
+First init networks parameters i.e: weights and biases (can be done randomly or with specific values)

 1. **Forward pass** (Compute output using input data and networks parameters)
 2. **Calcuate loss** (Compare predicted output with ground truth/labels)